 - Read the Operator's Manual carefully before using the tractor.
 Lack of operating knowledge can lead to accidents. - Use an approved roll bar and seat belt for safe operation.
 Overturning a tractor without a roll bar can result in death or injury.
-If your tractor is not equipped with a roll bar and seat belt, see your Ford Tractor Equipment Dealer. - Always use the seat belt when the roll bar is installed.
-Do not use the seat belt if the roll bar is removed from the tractor. - If a front end loader is to be installed, always use a FOPS canopy to avoid injury from falling objects. - Use the handholds and step plates when getting on and off the tractor to prevent falls.
-Keep steps and platform cleared of mud and debris. - 6.
+If your tractor is not equipped with a roll bar and seat belt, see your Ford Tractor Dealer. - 3.
+Always use the seat belt with the roll bar installed.
+Do not use the seat belt if the roll bar is removed from the tractor. - Use the handholds and step plates when getting on and off the tractor to prevent falls.
+Keep steps and platform cleared of mud and debris. - 5.
 Do not permit anyone but the operator to ride on the tractor.
-There is no safe place for extra riders. - 7.
-Replace all missing, illegible or damaged safety decals.
-See list of decals on Page 67. - 8.
+There is no safe place for extra riders. - Replace all missing, illegible or damaged safety decals.
+See list of decals on Page 84. - 7.
 Keep safety decals clean of dirt and grime.